jestjs/jest/docs/API.md

 The most common use of this API is for specifying the module a given test intends to be testing (and thus doesn't want automatically mocked).

+Returns the `jest` object for chaining.

 *Note: this method was previously called `dontMock`.
 When using `babel-jest`, calls to `unmock` will automatically be hoisted to the top of the code block.
 Use `dontMock` if you want to explicitly avoid this behavior.*

 ### `jest.useFakeTimers()`
 Instructs Jest to use fake versions of the standard timer functions (`setTimeout`, `setInterval`, `clearTimeout`, `clearInterval`, `nextTick`, `setImmediate` and `clearImmediate`).

+Returns the `jest` object for chaining.

 ### `jest.useRealTimers()`
 Instructs Jest to use the real versions of the standard timer functions.

+Returns the `jest` object for chaining.

 ## Miscellaneous